OlaoluwaM/functional-programming/README.md

 We have seen how the `Option` data type can be used to handle partial functions, which often represent computations than can fail or throw exceptions.

-This data type might be limiting in some use cases tho.
+This data type might be limiting in some use cases though.
 While in the case of success we get `Some<A>` which contains information of type `A`, the other member, `None` does not carry any data.
 We know it failed, but we don't know the reason.

 In order to fix this we simply need to another data type to represent failure, we'll call it `Left<E>`.
 We'll also replace the `Some<A>` type with the `Right<A>`.